 - 1. Curriculum requirements including required course numbers, names, and catalog descriptions must be supplied. - 2.
 It is strongly recommended that programs only use courses required for all program completers.
-In cases where a program has multiple versions of highly related coursework and one of the courses in the category is indeed required, a fully developed justification for how competencies are aligned across course options in a manner that ensures all candidates are exposed to the same content may be provided.
+In cases where a program has multiple versions of highly related coursework and one of the courses in the category is indeed required, a fully developed justification for how components are aligned across course options in a manner that ensures all candidates are exposed to the same content may be provided.
 For example, in cases where programs offer two versions of applied statistics and candidates must take at least one of these, alignment may be possible for topics and experiences that overlap. - 3.
-Selected content courses must be aligned to elements of NCTM CAEP Standards (2012) and to NCTM CAEP Mathematics Content for Secondary, Middle Grades, or Elementary Mathematics Specialist using the preformatted template appropriate for the level of certification.
+Selected content courses must be aligned to components of NCTM Standards (2020).
 All documents are available at www.nctm.org/caep. - 4.
 For undergraduate and graduate programs where coursework is mostly completed at the submitting institution, documentation must be consistent with course listings provided in the Program of Study submitted in Section I of the program report.

-For a graduate level program that relies on coursework taken at another institution, the course grades-based assessment MUST include responses to all questions in the transcript analysis section of the appropriate Template for Course Grades and/or Transcript Analysis.
-This will describe the process and procedures used to determine sufficiency of courses taken at another institution and to specify coursework
+For a graduate level program that relies on coursework taken at another institution, the course gradesbased assessment must include responses to all questions in the transcript analysis section of the appropriate Template for Course Grades and/or Transcript Analysis.
+This will describe the process and procedures used to determine sufficiency of courses taken at another institution and to specify coursework required to remediate deficiencies in content for admitted candidates.
+See the Transcript Review section below for a few guiding principles.

-- required to remediate deficiencies in content for admitted candidates.
-See the Transcript Review section below for a few guiding principles. - 5.
-Grade evidence must be accompanied by the institution's grade policy, definitions of grades, and minimum expectations for candidate performance. - 6.
-Grade data is reported by academic year in which they complete, not when the course is offered. - 7.
-The number of completers/candidates in the data tables for each academic year must be consistent with the number of completers/candidates reported in Section I of the program report. - 8.
-Grade data must be disaggregated by program level (e.g., undergraduate or graduate completers), program type (e.g., Baccalaureate, MAT, or M. Ed.), grade level (e.g., middle grades or secondary), program site (only if assessments differ by site), and academic year or term.
+- 5. Grade evidence must be accompanied by the institution's grade policy, definitions of grades, and minimum expectations for candidate performance. - 6.
+Grade data is reported by academic year in which the candidates complete, not when the course is offered.

+- 7. The number of completers/candidates in the data tables for each academic year must be consistent with the number of completers/candidates reported in Section I, Context #5 of the program report. - 8.
+Grade data must be disaggregated by program level (e.g., undergraduate or graduate completers), program type (e.g., Baccalaureate, MAT, or M. Ed.), grade level (e.g., middle level or secondary), program site (only if assessments differ by site), and academic year or term.